-When a news article crosses your path there are two important aspects to consider: the source and the content.
-The source of an article is crucial to determining its credibility.
-When reading an article, check out the rest of the website it is featured on.
+When an article crosses your path the two most important aspects to consider are the source and the content.
+When reading an article check out the rest of the website it is featured on.
 Do other articles they publish seem ludicrous or are clearly bogus?
 Do they have an extreme bias?
-Do they have many “clickbait” style articles?
+Do they have “clickbait” style articles?
 Do they list authors?
 Are the authors credible?
-These are some of the questions you should immediately ask when arriving to a news site.
+These are some of the questions you should immediately ask when arriving to a website.

-Your goal is to narrow down whether a site has any authority to speak on the topics it is writing about.
-If you find an article and notice that other articles on the website are clearly irrational, illogical, or making absurd claims, these are signs that the content creators either do not know what they are talking about, or they do not care.
-If a website has a clear trend of posting nonsense this is an obvious sign that they have low credibility.
+Your goal is to determine whether a site has any authority to speak on the topics it is writing about.
+If you find an article and notice that other articles on their website are clearly irrational, illogical, or making absurd claims, these are signs that the content creators either do not know what they are talking about, or that they do not care.
+If a website has a trend of posting nonsense then this is an obvious sign that they have low credibility.

-A website with numerous articles talking about how Obama is about to usher in the New World Order and how he will force people into FEMA camps is most likely not the place you want to get information about politics, science, or really any information from.
+A website with numerous articles talking about how Obama is about to usher in the New World Order and how he will force people into FEMA camps is most likely not the place you want to get information about politics, science, or really anything from.
 If they have been consistently wrong in the past, did not use any references when they made bold proclamations, and are very distant from reality, these are all huge indicators that they are not credible and that their articles are not worth reading.
 It may be challenging at first to quickly judge a new website, especially if you are less familiar with the topics and content.
-Over time this skill will improve as you practice judging credibility and the red flags to look for will become more instinctual.
+Over time this skill will improve as you practice judging credibility.
+The red flags to look for will become more instinctual.

-Judging the authors is essential to determining the credibility of a website.
+We must also judge the authors to determine the credibility of a website.
 If the author is not listed, or has minimal credentials and experience, this means that the information is less credible.
 Conversely, if the article is authored by an established journalist, researcher, or writer, with an education and a portfolio of content that has proven to be legitimate, this greatly boosts the credibility of the source.

 Here are two made-up articles: